Skip to content

 The new Lambda Layer is now available to your Node.js Lambda functions.

 The following instructions assume that you have the AWS CLI installed on your local machine.
-Follow the instructions here to install and set up the AWS CLI on your local machine if you haven’t already installed it.
+Follow the instructions here to install and set up the AWS CLI on your local machine if you haven’t already.

-Create the AWS Lambda layer with the AWS CLI with the following command.
+To create an AWS Lambda layer with the AWS CLI, run the following command in your terminal.

 aws lambda --region us-east-1 publish-layer-version --layer-name 'Lightrun_Package_node' --compatible-runtimes 'nodejs14.x' --zip-file fileb://layers.zip